microsoft/vscode-docs/docs/python/linting.md

 > **Note**: Stylistic and syntactical code detection is enabled by the Language Server.
 To enable third-party linters for additional problem detection, you can enable them by using the **Python: Select Linter** command and selecting the appropriate linter.

-## Choosing a linter
+## Choose a linter

-You can install the linting tool of your choice from the marketplace.
-We support following linting extensions:
+Install the linting tool of your choice from the marketplace.
+We support the following linting extensions:

 | Linter | Extension |
 | --- | --- |